railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 Microsoft NERD in Cambridge.
 We're very thankful to organizer Brendan Kemp for securing this next venue.
 The space is fabulous, with a beautiful view of the Charles River and the Boston skyline, and even includes an outdoor dining area!
+Registration is open; [click here to sign up](http://railsbridgeboston062013.eventbrite.com/).

-If you're interested in attending the next workshop as a student or as a volunteer teaching assistant, [please fill out this form][interest-form]!
+If you're interested in attending the next workshop as a teaching assistant, [please fill out this form][interest-form]!

 [interest-form]:https://docs.google.com/spreadsheet/viewform?formkey=dER6ZjhkT29PaklUcU11bXltaF9qMFE6MQ